 I suppose in saying that, it’s almost as if I wait to see how people act around me, so I know how to act around them.
 But I shouldn’t have to change who I am, to get people to like me – right?

 There are very few people I can hand-on-heart say I can be my true self around right now, no question about it.
 They have somehow broken down my sky-high barriers; they know what conversations get me going and they can tell by my eyes how I am feeling.

-But I don’t want to be like this. & I need to try to make small, simple changes to continue to try to get back to being my normal self.
+But I don’t want to be like this.
+I don’t want my social anxiety to take over. & I need to try to make small, simple changes to continue to try to get back to being my normal self.

 I need to try and raise my head and open my mouth, before it’s too late, before people’s assumptions take over because like I said, I’m my own worst enemy.

 It’s all a case of opening up about things and that’s exactly what 2018 has been.
 I’ve opened up to myself, friends & family and you, my readers, about my mental health struggles. & now I need to face them head on.